If you wish to sell goods on the street you need permission

 If you wish to sell food, you'll also need to register your business.

 To discuss trading at Folkestone Street Market with a new or existing stall, please contact the Market Supervisor, Paul Clark on 07973 632290.

 Consent lasts for a year.
-A renewal letter will automatically be sent out each year before the current consent expires, with the next year's fee attached.
+A renewal email will automatically be sent out each year before the current consent expires.

 We'll get in touch if we need any additional information, otherwise we'll aim to process your application in 5 working days.